"Welcome to the playhouse"

 I like to believe that your music grows as you do.
 But that can only really happen if you allow music to expand as well.
 Think structure.
 Think layers.
 Think lyrics!
 Lyrics to me are right up there with the actual melody of your song.
 That's where you write your story, and it can be a story about anything: The day you got your first paycheck, the day you first fell in love, that crushing time you received your 8th rejection letter for jobs but decided to carry on applying.
 A road trip you took with your friends, or how you felt in one fleeting moment as you sat alone in a bar.
 It doesn't always have to be personal to you, you can get creative with it.
 Create characters, tell stories about them, let the lyrics be the soul of your song.
 After all, it's surely why you're writing the song in the first place!

-From September 2016 I started collaborating regularly with bassist Henry Green, and multi-instrumentalist Adi Chase who, frankly, is yet to show me something she can't play.
-Since then I've been playing gigs with a full five piece band, and started work on LA Underlined's debut album: The Playhouse.
+From January 2018 I started collaborating regularly with bassist Henry Green, guitar wizard Ed Clarke, and multi-instrumentalist Adi Chase who, frankly, is yet to show me something she can't play.
+Since then I've been playing gigs with a full five piece band, and started work on LA Underlined's debut EP.

 There's a lot of crap going on out there, with not a great deal of places to escape to.
 We like to think of ourselves as the band you come to when you want to escape the dark side of the world and let the music run away with you.
 So we've created a space filled with a range of genres and stories, each with our own signature to it so it'll always keep us with you.